-We are pleased to announce that the Columbus School of Law will sponsor and host the Second Annual Ellen A. (Nell) Hennessy Moot Court Competition with the American College of Employee Benefits Counsel on February 23, 2019.
+We are pleased to announce that the Columbus School of Law will sponsor and host the Third Annual Ellen A. (Nell) Hennessy Moot Court Competition with the American College of Employee Benefits Counsel on February 22, 2020.

 - Date and Location of Competition:

 - Deadline for Registration: Friday, November 8, 2019

 - Final Date for Withdrawal: Friday, January 17, 2020

 (After this date, we are unable to refund registration fees.)

 - Registration fee: $400 per team (plus non-refundable 3% credit card fee)